Xuejiagang site: Archaeology

 In December 1977, the Qianshan County Cultural Center discovered the site during a relic survey, after which the Anhui Provincial Cultural Relics Team conducted several investigations, deducing the site's Neolithic origins.

 The first five excavations of the site occurred in the spring and autumn of 1979, 1980, 1981, and 1982, respectfully.
 Over 144 Neolithic tombs were uncovered, along with house sites and ash pits.

 Most of the relics unearthed were either pottery, stoneware, or jade.
 The final excavation occurred in the autumn of 2000, where a team conducted a trial excavation of the Yongxing site in the general area, expanding the Xuejiagang site further.

 The most unique artifacts from the site are the large stone knives that contain up to 13 holes.
-The position of the drilling of the knives indicate an accuracy of less than 1 millimeter, making it unique among most excavated sites in China.
+The position of the drilling of the knives indicate an accuracy of less than 1 mm, making it unique among most excavated sites in China.
 One of the knives is on display at the National Museum of China.